shree998/Campus-Expert/submissions/vladimirfomene/module-1/impact-proposal.md

  * Resources
   - I will need snacks,swags and learning resources for my sessions on introduction to open source and hackathons.
 I plan to get the snacks from Google developers group and the swags and learning resources from Github.
+  - I will also talk to alumni company of my university and our ISP(MainOne) who has funded one of our past events.

  * Media
   - I will form a team to help me organize the team.
 I want to use my friends who are part of the Google developers group to help me organize my sessions.